Listeria, salmonella and co. – How a good product recall works in the food industry

 - Recommended action: Description of the potential health risk and, if applicable, particularly vulnerable groups, such as pregnant women or elderly people.

-- Contact for queries: Specify a contact person who can be reached by phone and email at normal times (e.g. 8 a.m. – 6 p.m.) in the event of queries.
+- Contact for queries: Specify a contact person who can be reached by telephone and email at normal times (e.g. 8 a.m. – 6 p.m.) in the event of queries.
 Ideally, also provide a media contact.
 We will be happy to do this for you.

 - Express regret: Consumers want to eat a safe product.
 If this is not the case, an apology should be made.